 If your son wins the power struggle, he is reassured that power caused the victory.
 You were defeated by his power.
 If you win the power struggle, your son thinks that it was your power that caused the victory and defeated him.
 He is reassured of the value of power.
 This results in kids striking back, again and again, each time with stronger methods.
 You win the battle but lose the war.

 Every kid displays power differently.
 Most power struggles are active.
 Arguing is a good example of active power.
 Some kids have learned the value of passive resistance.
 Rather than argue, these kids will refuse to do what you asked.
 They nod their heads and just sit quietly.
 Some even smile a little.
 This type of power has a definite purpose-to push your buttons.

 Stop being part of the power struggle.
 It takes two to have a power struggle.
 It takes two to argue.
 Make a firm commitment to yourself that you will no longer engage in arguments and lengthy explanations.
 State your expectations clearly and firmly and walk away.
 Tell your son exactly what you want him to do, when he must do it, and what happens if he does not.
 Then walk away.
-For example:

 P: "It's time to turn off the TV."

 C: "I want to watch the next show."

 P: "Sorry, it's time to get ready for bed."

 C: "Can't I stay up for one more show?"